 We have a diversified customer base across our key product categories.
 We have built long-lasting relationships with our customers based on the breadth and quality of our product offerings and our ability to frequently offer lower-cost and more reliable supply options than our competitors who do not have production facilities located near the customers' facilities or production capabilities to meet specific customer requirements.
-We sell our products to customers in over 30 countries across six continents, though our largest customer concentration is in the United States and Europe.
-The average length of our relationships with our top 30 customers exceeds ten years and, in some cases, such relationships go back as far as 30 years.
+We sell our products to customers in over 50 countries across five continents, though our largest customer concentration is in the United States and Europe.

-For the year ended December 31, 2019, Ferroglobe's ten largest customers accounted for approximately 39.9% of Ferroglobe's consolidated sales.
-The Company had no customer, that accounted for more than 10% of consolidated sales during the year ended December 31, 2019.
-During the year ended December 31, 2018, the Company had no customer, that accounted for more than 10% of consolidated sales.
+For the year ended December 31, 2020, Ferroglobe's ten largest customers accounted for approximately 50.7% of Ferroglobe's consolidated sales.
+During 2020, sales corresponding to Dow Silicones Corporation represented 13.2% of the Company's sales.
+During the year ended December 31, 2019, the Company had no customer that accounted for more than 10% of consolidated sales.

-For the year ended December 31, 2019, approximately 53.5% of our metallurgical segment sales were to customers in Europe, approximately 33% were to customers in the United States and approximately 13.5% were to the rest of the world.
+For the year ended December 31, 2020, approximately 46.7% of our metallurgical segment sales were to customers in Europe, approximately 35.4% were to customers in the United States and approximately 17.9% were to the rest of the world.